 Why is this a good use of public money?

-At the time, Ian Evans, chair of Unite’s healthcare scientists’ committee and a member of the union’s health sector committee, said the pathology centralisation strategy would lead to delays in analysing samples and in some cases incorrect analysis leading to misdiagnosis – including for killer diseases like cancer.
+As ck999 reported last year, Ian Evans, chair of Unite’s healthcare scientists’ committee and a member of the union’s health sector committee, said the pathology centralisation strategy would lead to delays in analysing samples and in some cases incorrect analysis leading to misdiagnosis – including for killer diseases like cancer.
 He saw centralisation was not about increasing efficiency, but to make it cheaper and primed for privatisation.

 Now a West Yorkshire clinician says,